ratik21/validator-chat-app/README.md

 + For the signed message I have included the `publicKey` in the message instead of the validator index.
 I understand it adds extra bytes (48) to the message but as per my discussion with Cayman he told me that you can just run this app without running a node.
 So did that accordingly.
 Otherwise we can use a `validatorIndex` and have the beacon node url, using which we can query the beacon api (using `@lodestar/api`) for the state which has the validator's publickey and index.
 Please let me know and we can do it that way.

-+ Not able to add unit tests :( Feel bad about this one, but I feel i had exhausted the time limit for the assignment in setting up the code (api, cli, core), adding node config, gossip class, message validation, rest api routes, cli commands (init & import), and metrics(*wip*).
++ Not able to add unit tests :( Feel bad about this one, but I feel i had exhausted the time limit for the assignment in setting up the code (api, cli, core), adding node config, gossip class, message validation, rest api routes, cli commands (start & import), and metrics(*wip*).
 But happy to add them if you allow more time, please let me know that as well :)

 + *wip* state of metrics.
 I was able to port the code from `lodestar` and start the metrics server and setup prometheus, but wasn't able to see the global metrics.
 Will definitely be looking more into that.